Mudvayne (album): Release

 On October 7, Mudvayne revealed a new song, "Beautiful and Strange".
 The song creates a mix of styles used in The New Game and older albums as well.
-It was also revealed that the first single from the album, "Scream with Me", will begin receiving airplay on November 17, 2009.
-However, a week before, it premiered on Noisecreep at 12:01 AM.
+It was also revealed that a single from the album, "Scream with Me", would begin receiving airplay on November 17, 2009; however, a week before, it premiered on Noisecreep at 12:01 AM.
 Another song, "Heard It All Before" was made available for streaming.
 On November 10, iTunes released a three-song set from the new album, titled Mudvayne - EP, with the songs "Beautiful and Strange", "Scream with Me", and "Heard It All Before".
 A digital download of the full album was released on December 7, 2009 to those who pre-ordered the album.

 The album was released through Epic Records on December 18, 2009 in Germany and three days later in North America.
 The album art was printed entirely in blacklight-reactive ink, including the cover and liner notes, that can only be seen when under a blacklight.
 The cover art design was created by tattoo artist Paul Booth.
 Booth commented on the art: "This project has been absolutely killer to work on!
 The whole black light concept was totally experimental and quite the challenge, so of course, as an artist, I was drawn to it like a moth to a bugzapper.
 I am happy to see bands focusing more energy on their album art... something I thought the Internet had killed.

 Mudvayne considers their second studio album, The End of All Things to Come, to be the band's "black album".
 For the release of their self-titled album, the band hoped to create their "white album", which would be reflected through the cover art.
 Without a blacklight present, the entire album packaging appears to be blank white paper.

 There are different release editions of Mudvayne available; a standard edition, vinyl edition, deluxe and super deluxe edition.
 All release editions feature blacklight-reactive ink, and the super deluxe edition is only available through Mudvayne's online store.